top of page

 • Charting the Spread of Dauberval’s Ballets, Keith Cavers

-• Women in Peril, can Travel, Sarah McCleave (Queen’s University Belfast)
+• The Travels of Ninette à la Cour, Sarah McCleave (Queen’s University Belfast)

 14:45 Popcorn /tea/ aperitif and chat time: La Fille mal gardée.
 Delegates are invited to nominate scenes/performances you’d like us to sample, on which you’d be prepared to say a few words what you find interesting or what you suggest we look for in the performance.
 Alternatively, recollections of performances from a participant’s perspective are very welcome.
 Deadline for nominations (Online video URLS requested at this time): 1 September, to eadhchair@gmail.com